-The use of gelatin in food dates back centuries, when chefs to the fabulously wealthy would use jelly molds to create elaborate, extravagant, intricate foodstuffs.
-Just for the show of it.
-Cut to 1845, when Peter Cooper (amazing beard-haver and better known as the inventor of the first steam engine in the US) patents a method for “portable” gelatin that was dried into dissolvable—and therefore sell-able—sheets.
-And, let me tell you, Cooper changed the game for semi-solid, non-Newtonian desserts.
+The use of gelatin in food dates back centuries, when chefs to the fabulously wealthy would use jelly molds to create elaborate, extravagant, intricate foodstuffs, just for show.
+Home use wasn’t possible until the mid-1850s, after Peter Cooper—amazing beard-haver and better known as the inventor of the first steam engine in the US—patented a method for “portable” gelatin, dried in dissolvable, and therefore sell-able, sheets.
+Cooper, it must be said, changed the game for semi-solid non-Newtonian desserts.
 No longer was making gelatin a days-long affair of boiling deer antlers, calf knuckles, and fish bladders.
 Well, actually it still was, just not for the consumer.

-In 1897, Pearle Bixby Wait was a struggling druggist, laboring to sell his homebrewed cough syrups and laxatives.
-But that year he and his wife added fruit flavoring and sugar to powdered gelatin and gave birth to Jell-O. It was not an immediate success, and the company was sold in 1899 to the wonderfully named Orator Woodward, owner of the Genesee Pure Food Company and marketer of the Grain-O health drink (I think it contained grains, but can’t confirm it).
-Woodward began calling Jell-O “America’s Favorite Dessert,” which was patently untrue, began distributing thousands of free Jell-O cookbooks, and handed out free Jell-O molds to people arriving at Ellis Island.
-Of course all this worked; and things really took off in 1936 when they introduced pudding mixes.
+In 1897, Pearle Bixby Wait was a struggling druggist, scratching out a living peddling homebrewed cough syrups and laxatives.
+Then he and his wife added fruit flavoring and sugar to powdered gelatin: Jell-O was born.
+It did not succeed, and was sold in 1899 to the wonderfully named Orator Woodward, owner of the Genesee Pure Food Company and marketer of the Grain-O health drink.
+Woodward, who clearly believed in The Secret, took to marketing Jell-O as “America’s Favorite Dessert,” which was patently untrue.
+But he also distributed thousands of free Jell-O cookbooks, and handed out free Jell-O molds to people arriving at Ellis Island.
+Guerrilla marketing worked, Jell-O took off, then hit the big time in 1936 after introducing pudding mixes.

-Now, to turn to a dark time in American history: as per wikipedia, “By 1930, there appeared a vogue in American cuisine for congealed salads.”
+And now turning to a dark time in American history: per wikipedia, “By 1930, there appeared a vogue in American cuisine for congealed salads.”
 I’m willing to accept fruit salads, sure—throw some pears in your Jell-O. Top it with whipped cream if you’re feeling spicy.
-But then people began adding savory bits, prompting the company to produce horrifying flavors like celery, “Italian,” and seasoned tomato.
+But then people began adding savory bits, prompting the company to produce existentially horrifying flavors like celery, “Italian,” and seasoned tomato.
 I refuse to countenance this.
-Did any of these things taste good, or for that matter “turn out” in anything approaching the promised form?
+Did any of these things sound appealing, taste good, or look like something other than slag waste from a chemical plant?
 No, no they didn’t.
 Jell-O is also the official snack food of Utah, because for some reason Mormons love it.

 Actual Jell-O flavors, current and past: bubble gum, celery, coffee, root beer, candy cane, cotton candy, pumpkin spice, plain.

-5. It turns out that the story of redheaded gelatin stepchild Knox is far more interesting than its Cosby-shilled sibling.
-Charles Knox had developed a granulated gelatin in 1890, originally called “Knox’s Sparkling Calves’ Foot Gelatine,” and while I applaud his dedication to truth in labeling, he might have considered a more appealing name.
-Nevertheless, Knox set about marketing it in comically over-the-top Gilded Age fashion: he bought a motorized balloon-craft, named it Gelatine, and traveled the country, visiting air shows.
-He bought a prize racehorse, named it Gelatine King, raced it, then offered it as a contest prize.
+5. The story of redheaded gelatin stepchild Knox is far more interesting than its Cosby-shilled sibling.
+Charles Knox developed a granulated gelatin in 1890, originally called “Knox’s Sparkling Calves’ Foot Gelatine,” and while I applaud his dedication to truth in labeling, he might have considered a more appealing name.
+Nevertheless, Knox set about marketing it in comically over-the-top Gilded Age fashion: first buying a motorized balloon-craft and visiting air shows across the country, then buying a racehorse named Gelatine King and offering it as a contest prize.

-In 1908 Knox died and control of the company turned over to his wife, Rose.
-She was considerably less showy, considerably more pragmatic, and considerably more business-savvy.
-She shut down all of the Knox’s side companies, built a test kitchen for churning out gelatin-based recipes, and focused on selling gelatin to housewives, since, after all, they were the ones using it.
-On the first day she took over, she permanently locked the back door of the factory (then used solely by women), so that everyone came in the front.
-Then she fired a top executive who complained—accurately, as it turned out—that he wouldn’t work for a woman.
-Later, Knox workers were given a 5-day work week and two weeks of paid vacation.
-She ran the company until 1950, when she died at the age of 93.
+After Knox died in 1908, control of the company turned over to his wife, Rose.
+Less showy if more pragmatic than her deceased husband, she shut down all of Knox’s side companies, built a test kitchen to churn out gelatin-centric recipes, and focused her marketing on housewives—since they were the ones using the product.
+On the first day she took over, she permanently locked the factory’s back door, then used only by women, so that everyone came in the same door.
+The she fired an executive who proclaimed—accurately, as it turns out—that he wouldn’t work for a woman.
+Later, Knox employees were granted a five-day work week and two weeks of paid vacation yearly.
+She ran the company until 1950, when she died at 93.
 And while Jell-O was using Jack Benny as a spokesman, the Knox company was producing pharmaceutical-grade gelatin for use in the first gel caps.
 I’m very pro-Knox.